In radical experiment, scientists restore activity in pigs' brains hours after slaughter

 In the study, the researchers developed a novel system for studying intact, postmortem brains, dubbed BrainEx.
 It's a network of pumps that pipe a synthetic solution — a substitute for blood — into the brain's arteries at a normal body temperature.

 Using BrainEx, the researchers studied 32 postmortem pig brains that were obtained from a pork-processing facility (which would have otherwise been discarded).
-The brains were placed in the BrainEx system 4 hours after the pigs' death, and were allowed to "perfuse" with the synthetic blood substitute for 6 hours.
+The brains were placed in the BrainEx system four hours after the pigs' death, and were allowed to "perfuse" with the synthetic blood substitute for six hours.

 During this time, the BrainEx system not only preserved brain cell structure and reduced cell death, but also restored some cellular activity.
 For example, some cells were metabolically active, meaning they used glucose and oxygen and produced carbon dioxide.
 Other cells reacted with an inflammatory response when stimulated with certain molecules.